docker-library/docs/percona/content.md

 ... where `some-%%REPO%%` is the name of your original `%%IMAGE%%` container.

-This image can also be used as a client for non-Docker or remote Percona instances:
+This image can also be used as a client for non-Docker or remote instances:

 ```console
 $ docker run -it --rm %%IMAGE%% mysql -hsome.mysql.host -usome-mysql-user -p